paulsinclair51/briteTest/README.md

 <details>
 <summary>Click to view</summary>

-- Generate the code for tests.
+- Generate the source code for tests.
+- Manage the source code fot testing.
 - Manage testing artifacts such as control files.
+- Mana
 </details>

 ## Overview